Many years ago my potato world was pretty limited.

 The popularity of purple potatoes has increase even more ever since Dr. Oz claimed that will help lower your blood pressure.
 Whether that is true or not I am excited none the less that purple spuds are making it to more American's dinner tables.

-What is the Best Way to Cook Purple Potatoes?
+🏆 What is the Best Way to Cook?

 Let's start with the easiest method - boiling.
 You can boil them with the skins on, give them a good washing first.

-The skin is similar in texture to a red skinned potatoes.
-You can cut them in half if they are too large to cook quicker.
+The skin is similar in texture to red potatoes.
 I covered them with enough water, brought them to a boil, then reduced to a simmer until tender.

 Ones I have gotten from the grocery store in the past have become more easily waterlogged and the color on the inside turned a not as pretty little purple or blue.